AndrewOakes-debug/node-red-contrib-graphql/README.md

 ### Config Node Token

-If you have an token with a long life, you can provide the token in the `graphql-server` configuration node.
+If you have an token with a long life, you can provide the token in the `graphql-server-silvertrek` configuration node.
 For GitHub, user your GitHub PAT.

 ![Github Config](images/githubGraphqlConfig.png)